breemclennan/music_lyric_analysis/README.md

 # music_lyric_analysis
-Analysing song lyrics from a collection of different music artists and albums
+Analysing song lyrics from a collection of different music artists and albums.